-The materialTypeArrayTag defines a material type name for each channel in the Material Connection Space for the purpose of profile connection.
+The multiplexTypeArrayTag defines a multiplex channel type name for each channel in the Multiplex Connection Space for the purpose of profile connection.

-MCS connection between profiles is performed by passing material values between channels that have identical material identifications.
-Channels with a material type in the source profile that are not in the destination profile are ignored.
-Channels with material types in the destination profile that are not in the source profile are processed with a material value of zero.
+MCS connection between profiles is performed by passing multiplex channel values between channels that have identical multiplex channel type identifications.
+Channels with a multiplex channel type in the source profile that are not in the destination profile are ignored.
+Channels with multiplex channel types in the destination profile that are not in the source profile are processed with a multiplex channel value of zero.

-(NOTE the order of material channel identification of connected profiles does not need to be the same).
+(NOTE the order of multiplex channel identification of connected profiles does not need to be the same).

-Each material type name shall be unique within a material Type Array Tag.
+Each multiplex channel type name shall be unique within a multiplexTypeArrayTag.

-Matching of material type names shall be case sensitive.
+Matching of multiplex channel type names shall be case sensitive.

-The number of sub-tag entries in a material Type Array Tag shall be the same as the number of material colour channels indicated by the signature used in the MCS profile header field.
+The number of sub-tag entries in a multiplexTypeArrayTag shall be the same as the number of multiplex colour channels indicated by the signature used in the MCS profile header field.